rhummelmose/aks-commander/README.md

 In the root folder you'll find the env and tfvars files that you'll have to edit before you start playing.
 The two env files have to be edited and they will serve as the base configuration for all modules, while the individual module specific tfvars files can be used to override configuration.
 In addition you'll have to set the secret for the service principal you want to use for the Terraform backend (a collection in an Azure blob) in the environment with the variable: *AKSCOMM_TF_BACKEND_CLIENT_SECRET*
 ### Steps
-1. bash apply.sh core
+1. bash terraform.sh --action=apply --module=core
-1. bash apply.sh rbac
+1. bash terraform.sh --action=apply --module=rbac
-1. bash apply.sh aks green
+1. bash terraform.sh --action=apply --module=aks --workspace=green
 1. bash bootstrap_cluster.sh green
-1. bash apply.sh tme green
+1. bash terraform.sh --action=apply --module=tme --workspace=green
-1. bash apply.sh aks blue
+1. bash terraform.sh --action=apply --module=aks --workspace=blue
 1. bash bootstrap_cluster.sh blue
-1. bash apply.sh tme blue
+1. bash terraform.sh --action=apply --module=tme --workspace=blue
-1. bash destroy.sh tme green
+1. bash terraform.sh --action=destroy --module=tme --workspace=green
-1. bash destroy.sh aks green
+1. bash terraform.sh --action=destroy --module=aks --workspace=green
 1. and round it goes..
 ## Diagram
 Coming soon :)